Step One

 Step Four

-The renewable natural gas is pulled from the tank and sent through a gas cleanup catalyst.
-It can then be collected and transferred to the local natural gas distribution system or sent to an onsite electricity generator.
+The gas is pulled from the tank and cleaned, upgrading it to pipeline quality standards.
+It can then be collected and transferred to the natural gas distribution system to be used for electricity generation or as a replacement vehicle fuel.

 Step Five

-The remaining solid material is further refined using mechanical and chemical processes to create an organic fertilizer product.
+The remaining solid material is further refined using mechanical and chemical processes to create a natural fertilizer product.
 This process helps significantly remove and stabilize elements like phosphorous and nitrogen, which in some regions easily wash away, polluting the water supply.

 Step Six